warrior-cultures-and-training

 New Materials and Forms

-Contemporary carvers are pushing boundaries well beyond the traditional medium of totara.
+Contemporary carvers are pushing boundaries well beyond the traditional medium of tōtara, exploring new materials that expand the possibilities of the art form.

-• Rangi Kipa (Taranaki, Te Atiawa) is renowned for his work in ceramics, glass, bronze, and even precious metals like gold and silver, often creating miniature representations of traditional forms like hei tiki.
+- Rangi Kipa (Taranaki, Te Atiawa) is renowned for his work in ceramics, glass, bronze, and precious metals like gold and silver.
+His miniature hei tiki and other forms bring whakairo into the realm of fine jewellery and sculpture, often incorporating contemporary themes.

-• Lyonel Grant (Te Arawa) has revolutionized the form of the carved meeting house itself.
-His work, such as the house "Te Poho o Rauru" at Waiariki Institute of Technology, features dynamic, abstracted figures that break free from traditional rigid postures, telling stories in a dramatically new visual language.
+- Lyonel Grant (Te Arawa) has revolutionized the form of the carved meeting house itself.
+His work at the Waiariki Institute of Technology features dynamic, abstracted figures that break free from traditional rigid postures, telling stories in a dramatically new visual language that still draws on ancestral forms.

 Digital Technology and Laser Carving

 A recent development is the use of Computer Numerical Control (CNC) routers and laser cutters for carving.
 While highly controversial among purists, some artists use these tools for highly repeatable pattern work (such as kowhaiwhai) or for prototyping complex forms.
 The debate around digital technology reflects the core tension in any living tradition: how to innovate while maintaining cultural integrity.
-Most would argue that while a machine can cut a line, it cannot imbue that line with mana.
+Most would argue that while a machine can cut a line, it cannot imbue that line with mana, and that the carver’s spiritual connection to the work is essential.
+However, some iwi have used digital replication to reproduce carvings for new meeting houses when the original carvings were lost or damaged, treating the digital file as a tool, not an end.

 Regional Styles: The Tribal Fingerprint